jdj0/milestone3-confessify/README.md

 For a detailed step-by-step guide with screenshots, click [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop).

 # Credits
-## Code
-- StackOverflow:
-The code for the date was taken from a post on stack overflow but was modified to a UK format.
-The source can be found [here](https://stackoverflow.com/questions/1531093/how-do-i-get-the-current-date-in-javascript).
 ## Content
 - All content written by Joshua Jones (Developer).
+- All images created by Joshua jones (Developer), unless stated otherwise.
+- The main button's original code  was by Joe Bocock, sourced from CSS Scan.
 - The  example Code Institute Read Me file, on which this Read Me file is based on.
 ## Media
-- All images and wireframes in this read me were created by the developer.
+- All images and wireframes in this read me were created by the developer, Joshua Jones.
 ## Acknowledgments
-- My Mentor, Precious Ijege, for his thoughtful and helpful feedback.
+- My Mentor, Spencer Barriball, for his guidance and thoughtful feedback on the project.
-- Tutor Support, for their invaluable support throughout the entire project, with a special shoutout to Alex!
+- Tutor Support, for their invaluable support throughout the entire project.